idptools/sparrow/README.md

 The benefits from parallelization on both GPUs but also on CPUs, i.e. proteome-scale analysis is highly accessible.

 NOTE - we are still actively working on the batch predictor so various things, including the format of the return data and/or input data, may well change.
 As such you may prefer for now to use the single-sequence prediction mode and loop in a for-loop.

+If you use ALBATROSS, please cite:

+1. Lotthammer, J. M.; Ginell, G. M.; Griffith, D.; Emenecker, R. J.; Holehouse, A. S. Direct Prediction of Intrinsically Disordered Protein Conformational Properties from Sequence.
+Nat.
+Methods 2024, 1–12.

 ### Roadmap
 An initial public version of SPARROW was released in June 2022 to enable existing tools developed by the Holehouse lab to use this code.
 This version is not meant for those outside the Holehouse lab to take and use (see **Use and distribution** for their own safety!).

-A full public release is planned for spring of 2023.
+A full public release is planned for spring of 2024.

 ## Changelog

+#### June 2024 (version 0.2.3 release)
+* Cythonized SHD/SCD and IWD clustering sequence parameters

 #### Sept 2023 (version 0.2.2 release)
 * Updated low complexity domain identification code.